FourjsGenero/tool_fglwebrun/README.md

 ```

 Prerequisites:
+GAS >=3.00
-httpdispatch + GBC needs to be installed and
+GBC >=1.20 need to be installed and
-the FGLASDIR environment variable needs to be set.
+the FGLASDIR environment variable for the GAS install location needs to be set.
 (assuming GBC in $FGLASDIR/web/gbc-js)
+(since GAS3.10 GBC is *also* searched in $FGLDIR/web_utilities/gbc/gbc)

 # How it works